elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-key-developments-in-athenian-democracy-during-the-classical-period-particularly-under-pericles.md

 url: /learn/history-of-the-world/questions/what-were-the-key-developments-in-athenian-democracy-during-the-classical-period-particularly-under-pericles
 score: 9.5
 related_article1:
-    id: 163971
+    id: 163963
-    title: How did the Council of 500 evolve from the Solonic Boule, and what was its function in Athenian governance?
+    title: >-
+        What were the key architectural developments on the Classical Acropolis following the Persian Wars, and what was their cultural significance?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-council-of-500-evolve-from-the-solonic-boule-and-what-was-its-function-in-athenian-governance
+    url: /learn/history-of-the-world/questions/what-were-the-key-architectural-developments-on-the-classical-acropolis-following-the-persian-wars-and-what-was-their-cultural-significance
 related_article2:
+    id: 163966
+    title: >-
+        Who authored the 'Constitution of the Athenians,' and why is it significant in understanding Athenian political systems?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/who-authored-the-constitution-of-the-athenians-and-why-is-it-significant-in-understanding-athenian-political-systems
+related_article3:
     id: 163964
+    title: >-
-    title: Define dēmos and dēmokratia in the context of ancient Greek political systems.
+        Define dēmos and dēmokratia in the context of ancient Greek political systems.
     subject: History of the World
     url: /learn/history-of-the-world/questions/define-dmos-and-dmokratia-in-the-context-of-ancient-greek-political-systems
-related_article3:
-    id: 163971
-    title: How did the Council of 500 evolve from the Solonic Boule, and what was its function in Athenian governance?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-council-of-500-evolve-from-the-solonic-boule-and-what-was-its-function-in-athenian-governance
 related_article4:
-    id: 163970
+    id: 163969
-    title: Describe the reorganization of tribes and demes under Cleisthenes and its implications for Athenian society.
+    title: >-
+        What role did Cleisthenes play in transitioning Athens from timocracy to democracy?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/describe-the-reorganization-of-tribes-and-demes-under-cleisthenes-and-its-implications-for-athenian-society
+    url: /learn/history-of-the-world/questions/what-role-did-cleisthenes-play-in-transitioning-athens-from-timocracy-to-democracy
 related_article5:
-    id: 163963
+    id: 163967
-    title: What were the key architectural developments on the Classical Acropolis following the Persian Wars, and what was their cultural significance?
+    title: >-
+        Explain the concept of timocracy as introduced by Solon and its impact on Athenian society.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-key-architectural-developments-on-the-classical-acropolis-following-the-persian-wars-and-what-was-their-cultural-significance
+    url: /learn/history-of-the-world/questions/explain-the-concept-of-timocracy-as-introduced-by-solon-and-its-impact-on-athenian-society
 ---

 &nbsp;